Sentence (linguistics): Clauses

 There are two types of clauses: independent and non-independent/interdependent.
 An independent clause realises a speech act such as a statement, a question, a command or an offer.
 A non-independent clause does not realise any act.
 A non-independent clause (simplex or complex) is usually logically related to other non-independent clauses.
 Together, they usually constitute a single independent clause (complex).
 For that reason, non-independent clauses are also called interdependent.
 For instance, the non-independent clause because I have no friends is related to the non-independent clause I don't go out in I don't go out, because I have no friends.
 The whole clause complex is independent because it realises a statement.
 What is stated is the causal nexus between having no friend and not going out.
 When such a statement is acted out, the fact that the speaker doesn't go out is already established, therefore it cannot be stated.
 What is still open and under negotiation is the reason for that fact.
 The causal nexus is represented by the independent clause complex and not by the two interdependent clause simplexes.

 See also copula for the consequences of the verb to be on the theory of sentence structure.

 Classification

 By structure

-One traditional scheme for classifying English sentences is by clause structure, the number and types of clauses in the sentence with finite verbs.
+One scheme for classifying English sentences is by clause structure, the number and types of clauses in the sentence with finite verbs.